Travel in Japan

 Japan is a country of contrasts.
 From the snowy northern reaches of Hokkaido to the sub-tropical islands of Okinawa.
 From the historic shrines and castles of the feudal towns to the futuristic electronic superstores in Tokyo.
-And as a foodie who could ignore the contradictions of a simple bowl of rice that must remain completely unadorned to the complex and perfectly balanced traditional kaiseki-ryōri menu.
+And as a foodie who could ignore the contradictions of simple bowl of rice that must remain completely unadorned to the complex and perfectly balanced traditional kaiseki-ryōri menu.
 You are never quite sure what to expect next in Japan but it’s almost certainly going to be an experience you won’t forget in a hurry.
-We love to travel in Japan, to share what we’ve seen and plan our own future trips – we hope of Japan Travel Guide will be helpful to you too.

-If you’re here in the early stages of planning your trip you may want to browse the full content – you can click the link to head directly to our archive of travel in Japan articles to browse for inspiration.
-However, there are now hundreds of posts on this incredible country so if you scroll down below we’ll group it into regions and categories that should help you find what you are looking for much faster.
+If your here in the early stages of planning your trip you may want to browse the full content – you’ll click the link to head directly to our archive of Japan Travel articles.
+However there are now hundreds of posts on this incredible country so if you scroll down below we’ll group it into regions and categories that should help you find what you are looking for much faster.

 If you’re looking for something specific you can also try the search function.
 There’s a search box in the sidebar to the right, just type a word of phrase and it will return the nearest matches.
-If you’re really stuck or have specific questions about Japan travel you can get in touch through our contact us page or leave a comment on this page or any of our posts.
-We try to respond to all comments within 48 hours.
+If you’re really stuck or have specific questions you can get in touch through our contact us page.

 We have a range of posts to help you get around in Japan and understand the value and convenience of different transport options.

-- Understanding what happens in Shinto Shrine and the etiquette for visiting one
+- Understanding what happens in a Shinto Shrine and the etiquette for visiting one

 - The elaborate wedding kimono of Japanese brides